LLC vs. Incorporation - Which One Is Better for Your Business?

 Although both LLCs and corporations protect their members/ shareholders against legal liability, these business entities differ from each other based on other criteria, including taxation, membership organization, management, and more.

 If you are evolving from a sole proprietorship, you are probably asking yourself whether it is better to open a corporation or an LLC.
-Our article discusses the advantages and disadvantages of picking an LLC vs. incorporation.
+Our article discusses the advantages and disadvantages of each option.
 Hopefully, it can help you learn more about each type of business structure and choose the right one for your next business venture.

 Starting Out